gramxi/raylib_snippets/README.md

 ## Transform Gizmo
 An arrow gizmo you can move around in 3d view.
 Useful if you have some objects you want to... well, *move*.
-Works by creating 3 meshes and using the camera raycast built into raylib for detecting colission (Yes, I know, we can be more efficient by not creating meshes...)
+Works by creating 3 meshes and using the camera raycast built into raylib for detecting collision (Yes, I know, we can be more efficient by not creating meshes...)
 ```C
 #include "transformgizmo.h"